Home » Do Baby Parrots Sleep A Lot? [Parrot Chick Sleep Requirements]

 Environmental Disruptions

-• Your family’s up too late, making excessive amounts of noise
+• Your family’s up too late, making excessive amounts of noise.

-• Your parrot’s constantly startled by noisy pets
+• It’s constantly startled by noisy pets.

 baby parrot always sleeping